souryacs/COSPEDBTree/README.md

   2) source_tree_input.txt : contains the input collection of trees

   3) -p option is for specifying the input tree format input file contains the trees in NEWICK format, as specified by the option (-p1) (1 stands for newick)

-  4) -b option produces a binary supertree with default NJ based method and default distance matrix construction approach.

 The output tree and all the results are printed at console.
 User can redirect the output results to any standard text file by using standard redirection operation (>).
 For example, in the above command, all the detailed results (textual descriptions) are redirected to file out.txt.